hihipy/hihipy.github.io/content/despacho/the-conference-premium.md

 The reason is history, not geography.
 The National League dates to 1876 and the American League to 1901, and the two ran as separate businesses for nearly a century before merging into a single organization in 2000.[^mlb] The split down the middle of the sport was never about longitude, and the 162-game season multiplies every extra mile.
 Division count matters too: across one to three divisions per conference the travel swings 6.61%, and the optimum lands on three, which is what the league already runs.

+Two of those groups look wrong until you trace the geometry.
+The Mariners sit in the Laramie group with Arizona, Colorado, Kansas City, and Minnesota, not with the California teams that are their nearest neighbors: the five California-area clubs already fill a division tightly, so Seattle, the leftover corner, attaches to the next cluster inland.
+The Marlins land in the Dauphin Island group with the two Texas teams because Miami is too isolated in the southeast to fill a division with close neighbors, so once Tampa and Atlanta are taken the group has to reach west to Texas to make five.

 ## NFL, History Over Geography

 Football runs eight divisions across thirty-two teams.
 The first map is the league as it plays today.